scala/docs.scala-lang/contribute/hacker-guide.md

 Adding tests to the test suite is as easy as moving them to the appropriate directory:

-* Code which should compile successfully, but doesn't need to be executed, needs to go into the [“pos” directory](https://github.com/scala/scala/tree/master/test/files/pos).
+* Code which should compile successfully, but doesn't need to be executed, needs to go into the [“pos” directory](https://github.com/scala/scala/tree/2.12.x/test/files/pos).
-* Code which should not compile needs to go into the [“neg” directory](https://github.com/scala/scala/tree/master/test/files/neg).
+* Code which should not compile needs to go into the [“neg” directory](https://github.com/scala/scala/tree/2.12.x/test/files/neg).
-* Code which should compile and get executed by the test suite needs to go into the [“run” directory](https://github.com/scala/scala/tree/master/test/files/run).
+* Code which should compile and get executed by the test suite needs to go into the [“run” directory](https://github.com/scala/scala/tree/2.12.x/test/files/run) and have a corresponding `.check` file with the expected output.
+You will get test failures if the content of a `.check` file is different from what the test produces while running.
+If the change in the output is an expected product of your work, you might not want to change the `.check` file by hand.
+To make partest change the `.check` file, run it with a `--update-check` flag, like so `./test/partest --update-check path/to/test.scala`.
+For more information on partest, please refer to its [documentation](http://docs.scala-lang.org/tutorials/partest-guide.html).
+* Everything that can be unit-tested should go to ["junit" directory](https://github.com/scala/scala/tree/2.12.x/test/junit)
+* Property-based tests go to the ["scalacheck" directory](https://github.com/scala/scala/tree/2.12.x/test/files/scalacheck)

+Here are some more testing tips:

+* If you have several tests, and want a tool for only running tests that conform to some regular expression, you can use `partest-ack` in the `tools` directory: `./tools/partest-ack "dottype"`
+* If your tests fail with an like:

+        test.bc:
+           [echo] Checking backward binary compatibility for scala-library (against 2.11.0) [mima] Found 2 binary incompatibiities
+           [mima] ================================
+           [mima]  * synthetic method
+           [mima]    scala$package$Class$method(java.lang.String)Unit in trait
+           [mima]    scala.package.Class does not have a correspondent in old version [mima]  * synthetic method
+           [mima]    scala$package$AnotherClass$anotherMethod(java.lang.String)Unit in trait
+           [mima]    scala.package.AnotherClass does not have a correspondent in old version [mima] Generated filter config definition
+           [mima] ==================================
+           [mima]
+           [mima]     filter {
+           [mima]         problems=[
+           [mima]             {
+           [mima]                 matchName="scala.package.Class$method"
+           [mima]                 problemName=MissingMethodProblem
+           [mima]             },
+           [mima]             {
+           [mima]                 matchName="scala.package.AnotherClass$anotherMethod"
+           [mima]                 problemName=MissingMethodProblem
+           [mima]             }
+           [mima]         ]
+           [mima]     }
+           [mima]

+         BUILD FAILED
+         /localhome/jenkins/c/workspace/pr-scala-test/scala/build.xml:1530: The following error occurred while executing this line:
+         /localhome/jenkins/c/workspace/pr-scala-test/scala/build-ant-macros.xml:791: The following error occurred while executing this line:
+         /localhome/jenkins/c/workspace/pr-scala-test/scala/build-ant-macros.xml:773: Java returned: 2

+         Total time: 6 minutes 46 seconds
+         Build step 'Execute shell' marked build as failure Archiving artifacts
+         Notifying upstream projects of job completion
+         Finished: FAILURE

+This means your change is backward or forward binary incompatible with the specified version (the check is performed by the [migration manager](https://github.com/typesafehub/migration-manager)).
+The error message is actually saying what you need to add to `bincompat-backward.whitelist.conf` or `bincompat-forward.whitelist.conf` to make the error go away.
+If you are getting this on an internal/experimental api, it should be safe to add suggested sections to the config.
+Otherwise, you might want to target a newer version of scala for this change.

 ### Verify